Maui firefighters fighting brush fire in Kahului

-Maui firefighters are fighting a brush fire in the area of Pulehu Road in Kahului this afternoon.
+The Maui Fire Department was battling a brush fire Sunday off Pulehu Road in Kahului.

-Multiple units and Air 1 are on the scene.
-There are road closures in the area.
-The area of the fire is bordered by Hookele Street, Hansen Road and Hana Highway.
+The brush fire was in an area surrounded by Pulehu Road, Hookele Street, Hana Highway and Hansen Road.
+Some of the roadways were closed because of the fire.

+MFD had multiple units and its helicopter responding to the fire.
+Maui has seen a string of brush fires this summer, including one in the Central Valley that burned more than 2,500 acres Aug.
+1.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.